 You are required to be fit to undertake the training and role of a firefighter.
 You will therefore be expected to achieve a Level 8, Shuttle 7 on the shuttle run / bleep test assessment.
 If you fail to achieve this you will be withdrawn from the selection process.

 Q: I have a disability, can I apply?

-Yes.
-Anyone who considers themselves to have a disability can apply to join the fire service.
-You will be asked if you have a disability as part of the recruitment process and to provide details of any reasonable adjustments that you may require to take part in the process and to fulfil the role of a Firefighter.
-Each case will be considered on an individual basis and if reasonable adjustments can be made, your application will proceed.
+If you consider yourself to have a disability then you should contact us to discuss this.
+You will be asked if you have a disability or impairement as part of the recruitment process and to provide details of any reasonable adjustments that you may require, to allow you to take part in the process and to fulfil the role of a firefighter.
+Each case will be considered on an individual basis and we will consider whether reasonable adjustments can be made which would allow your application to proceed.

 As an equal opportunities employer, being members of Stonewall and the Disability Two Ticks Scheme, Nottinghamshire Fire and Rescue Service welcomes applicants regardless of gender, race, religion, disability, marital status, sexual orientation or age.

 Q: I have dyslexia, can I have additional time to complete the written test?